ibm-cloud-docs/vpc/getting-started.md

 1. Create a VPC.
 2. Create subnets in one or more zones.
 You can create subnets in suggested prefix ranges or in your own IP ranges that you bring to IBM Cloud.
-3. Attach a public gateway to allow all resources in a subnet to communicate with the public internet.
+3. Attach a public gateway if you want to allow all resources in a subnet to communicate with the public internet.
-4. Create virtual server instances with the core and RAM configuration that's right for your workload.
+4. Create generation 2 virtual server instances with the core and RAM configuration that's right for your workload.
+By default, a 100 GB boot volume is attached to each instance.
-5. Attach block storage volumes to add secondary data volumes to your instances.
+5. If you want additional storage, create block storage volumes and attach them to your instances.
+1. To define the inbound and outbound traffic that's allowed for instances, configure their security groups.
-5. Reserve and associate floating IP addresses to enable instances to be reachable from the internet.
+1. If you want instances to be reachable from the internet, reserve and associate floating IP addresses.
 5. Deploy your service or applications across the instances.

 ## Next steps